Offshore Accounts Guide

 Advantages of offshore accounts

 Offshore savings accounts don’t suit everybody, but they offer distinct advantages for people who work or live abroad, frequently travel overseas or plan to retire to another country.
 First, you can pay money into your account in a variety of currencies, such as Euros or dollars.
 Second, you typically have access to the offshore bank’s foreign currency services.
-Third, the interest on the money in an offshore account is usually paid gross, before any tax is deducted, unlike a UK savings account where the government automatically deducts 20% savings tax.
+Interest on the money in an offshore account is usually paid gross, before any tax is deducted.
+This used to differ from UK savings accounts where the government automatically deducted 20% savings tax, but since April 6, 2016, interest has been paid gross on these accounts too.

 Tax and interest